POST /workspaces/{workspace}/hooks

 that applies to the events that the webhook subscribes to.
 In the

-example above that means: webhook
+example above that means: webhook, repository and issue.

-must properly resolve and cannot be an internal, non-routed address.
+The url must properly resolve and cannot be an internal, non-routed address.

 Only workspace owners can install webhooks on workspaces.